-Due to the coronavirus pandemic, the City of Worthington is establishing changes to the delivery of service to the public to promote the health and safety of our community and our staff while maintaining necessary services for our residents and businesses. the Division of Building Regulation is adopting the following partial shutdown of the administration of the 2017 Ohio Building Code and 2019 Residential Code of Ohio.
-These interim procedures are expected to be in place approximately 30-days (or longer) beginning March 17, 2020, and are subject to change:
+Due to the continuing coronavirus pandemic, the City of Worthington is modifying changes to the delivery of service to the public to promote the health and safety of our community and our staff while maintaining necessary services for our residents and businesses.
+The Division of Building Regulation is adopting the following partial re-opening of the administration of the 2017 Ohio Building Code and 2019 Residential Code of Ohio.
+These modified interim procedures are expected to be in place beginning May 11, 2020 until further notice:

-Applications: No in-person applications will be accepted.
-If you have small projects that are on 11”x17”, please call 614-431-2424 to discuss the specifics to see if the application and the construction documents can be e-mailed or faxed to 614-842-6336.
+Applications: In-person applications will be accepted but email or mailed applications are preferred.
+If you have small projects that are legible when printed on 11”x17”, please call 614-431-2424 to discuss the specifics to see if the application and the construction documents can be e-mailed or faxed to 614-842-6336.
 Please feel free to email us at email@example.com for additional information and questions.
 This includes revisions to existing permits.

-Permits, Revisions, and Collection of Fees: No in-person payment of fees will be accepted.
+Permits, Revisions, and Collection of Fees: In-person payment of fees will be accepted.
 Checks can be mailed to pay for permits.
-Permits and revisions cannot be picked up in person.
-If the project is small and the permit can be mailed, call 614-431-2424 to discuss the specifics to see if the permit, the plan approval, and the approved construction documents can be mailed.
-In most cases, this is not possible.
+If the project is small and fees have been paid, the permit can be mailed.
+Call 614-431-2424 to discuss the specifics to see if the permit, the plan approval, and the approved construction documents can be mailed.

 Inspections: As a general rule, inspectors will not be entering occupied buildings.
 The following may be helpful when planning your project over the next couple of months: